-Grade 12 (Alternate fulfills Requirement)

-Prerequisite: Successful completion of English 11, and recommendation/endorsement of English 11 teacher.
-This course satisfies the full year requirement for senior English.
+Grade 11 & 12 (FULFILLS Junior or Senior YEAR ENGLISH REQUIREMENT) NOTE: After 2023-24 this course will be available to juniors only.
+Prerequisite: Successful completion of 823 or 833/834 and recommendation/ endorsement of English 10 or 11 teacher.
+FEE: AP Exam cost of approx. \$90.00 This course satisfies the full year requirement for senior English.
 The course is recommended for college-bound students most interested in the Liberal Arts or careers in communications and any student who possesses a strong interest in focused reading, discussion, and analysis of quality literature, classic to contemporary.
 Students will work with several genres of literature, including poetry, drama, and fiction.
 AP Literature is taught by SMSA faculty and contains a strong writing component in addition to the reading requirements.
 Students will enroll to take the College Board test at the end of the course (May) and AP practice exercises will be given throughout the course.
 See Appendix B for more information regarding AP courses.